Radwanska cuts down Broady to reach U.S. Open third round

-NEW YORK Kei Nishikori battled for the second match in succession before claiming his place in the third round of the U.S. Open on Thursday.

-NEW YORK Fourth-seeded Agnieszka Radwanska survived an early deficit and the big serve of Briton Naomi Broady on Thursday to advance to the third round of the U.S. Open.
+NEW YORK (Reuters) - Fourth-seeded Agnieszka Radwanska survived an early deficit and the big serve of Briton Naomi Broady on Thursday to advance to the third round of the U.S. Open.

 Radwanska, who won the Connecticut Open last week for her 19th career WTA title, saved four set points and claimed a marathon opening set tiebreak 11-9 to post a 7-6(9) 6-3 rain-delayed victory in Louis Armstrong Stadium.